lucapette/deloominator/README.md

 ## Standalone

-`deluminator` can be easily installed as an executable.
+`deluminator` can be installed as an executable.
 Download the latest [compiled binaries](https://github.com/lucapette/deluminator/releases) and put it anywhere in your executable path.